pwsdc/pwsdc.github.io/content/posts/2024-05-13-second-summer-meeting.md

 # Constitution

-Last week, some of our officers looked at certain sections of our constitution for potential adjustments.
+Last week, some of our officers looked at sections of our constitution for potential adjustments.
 Some of the sections were relatively simple/less important, and so were skipped.

 Separately, Christian recommends that we focus on only changing the name of the club on the constitution, and instead putting our time towards more important topics (such as gaining members in the near future).

-He also mentioned that, so long as nobody commits any kind of fraud, PennWest does not really enforce club's constitutions very much, especially for smaller clubs.
+He also mentioned that, so long as nobody commits any kind of fraud, PennWest does not really enforce club constitutions very much, especially for smaller clubs.

 ## Article 4 - Officers